wallix/redemption/README.md

 ## Add .cpp file

 The compiled files are referenced in `targets.jam`.
-This is a file that is automatically generated via `./tools/bjam/gen_targets.py` and is updated with `bjam targets.jam` or `./tools/bjam/gen_targets.py > targets.jam`.
+This is a file that is generated via `./tools/bjam/gen_targets.py` and is updated with `bjam targets.jam` or `./tools/bjam/gen_targets.py > targets.jam`.

-`bjam targets.jam` also updated `projects/qtclient/redemption_deps.jam`.

 When you added a .cpp file or there is a link error, remember to run `bjam targets.jam`.